-The Report of the Auditors on the Financial Statements of the Company and the Group is set out on Page 10 of the Annual Report.
+The Report of the Auditors on the Financial Statements of the Company is set out on Page 10 of this Annual Report.

 A resolution to re-appoint the present Auditors, Messrs Ernst & Young, who have expressed their willingness to continue, will be proposed at the Annual General Meeting.